CIT Bank vs. Chime Bank - Which is Better for You?

 CIT Bank has slightly better (quicker) customer service and a better echecking account that offers ATM reimbursements as well as all the same no-fee aspects that Chime offers — however CIT Bank’s mobile interface is not the best, albeit manageable to use.
 CIT Bank’s desktop interface is quite good though.

-Beyond that though CIT Bank has little difference to Chime Bank — ultimately we’d say for most folks CIT Bank’s Money Market Account + E-checking account is better than Chime’s Savings Account + Regular Checking Account due to the ATM reimbursements and otherwise more or less identical aspects of both banks.
+Beyond that though CIT Bank has little difference to Chime Bank — ultimately we’d say for most folks CIT Bank’s Savings Account + E-checking account is better than Chime’s Savings Account + Regular Checking Account due to the ATM reimbursements and otherwise more or less identical aspects of both banks.